Q: What is Open Streets?

 Open Streets initiatives temporarily close public streets to motorized traffic so that people may use them for walking, bicycling, dancing, playing, and socializing.
 For one day, or a series of days throughout the year, communities are able to use public streets as creative spaces for community building, art, fitness, and play.
 Open Streets events happen throughout the US and Canada, and have been organized in several Oregon cities including Portland, Eugene, Salem, Hood River, and Bend.

 Q: When is Open Streets Corvallis?

-A: The 4th annual Open Streets Corvallis event is Sunday, August 14, 2022 from 12 to 4 p.m.
-Two miles of neighborhood streets will be closed to automobile traffic and opened to the community for walking, biking, and playing.
+A: The 5th annual Open Streets Corvallis event is Sunday, August 20, 2023.
+Over a mile of neighborhood streets will be closed to automobile traffic and opened to the community for walking, biking, and playing.
 At either end of the route, activity hubs in public parks will include food and drink, stages and activities.

 Q: What time will the street be closed?

 A: The official street closure starts at 9 am and lasts until 5 pm.
 Parked vehicles should be moved off the street during that time.
 Road closure signs will be posted by 11:30 am on event day.
 People living in the affected neighborhoods will be given advance notice before and on event day.

 Q: I live on the route.
 Will I be able to get in and out during the street closure?